cabintech/FXCoreMP/why.md

 There are other programming language macro processors, why create a new one?
 The first version of this project used the C language preprocessor (CPP) which is well known in the software community.
 However after extensive use it was determined to have too many idiosyncratic behaviors that did not fit well with the FXCore toolset or assembler language.
+Since the FXCore assembler syntax is relatively simple and line-oriented, it was not difficult to implement a macro language on top of it without elaborate parsing and still preserve the functionality of the FXCore preprocessor (library functions).

 ## When FXCoreMP?